-- 1. No beverages or food are allowed in any computer or problem-based learning (PBL) rooms.
-Beverages and food are allowed in the classrooms.
+1. No beverages or food are allowed in any computer or problem-based learning (PBL) rooms.
+Beverages are allowed in the classrooms.
 We ask that students be careful to wipe up any spills and place garbage in designated bins.
-Your assistance in keeping the classrooms clean is greatly appreciated. - 2.
+Food is not allowed in the classrooms.
+Your assistance in keeping the classrooms clean is greatly appreciated and imperative in keeping our shared spaces sanitary for the use of all.

+- 2. Masks are mandatory while in clinical skills workshops or labs using medical grade masks provided.
+In the classrooms, we will be in high-density indoor spaces when physical distancing is not possible, therefore the use of a medical grade mask is strongly recommended.
+We as a Department and a Profession promote a mask-friendly environment, ask everyone to limit transmission in every way possible and respect each other's decisions, comfort levels, and health needs. - 3.
 Clinic rooms on the fourth floor are to be used only for assigned clinical activities with authorization from faculty.
 These rooms are not to be used for studying purposes.
-You must sign up for the use of a clinic room by contacting the Departmental Secretary at (416) 946-5456 or by e-mail. - 3.
-Case study rooms are located on the second floor and include rooms 222, 224, 238, 240, 251, and 255.
-The primary purpose for these rooms is for teaching and clinical teaching; however students may use these rooms for quiet study when they are not being used for teaching purposes.
-Please contact the Departmental Secretary by phone at (416) 946-5456 or by e-mail to book these rooms. - 4.
-This building houses other departments and access to the building is not restricted during the day.
+You must sign up for the use of a clinic room by contacting the Departmental Secretary at (416) 946-5456 or by e-mail.

+- 4. Case study rooms are located on the second floor and include rooms 222, 224, 238, 240, 251, and 255.
+The primary purpose for these rooms is for teaching and clinical teaching; however, students may use these rooms for quiet study when they are not being used for teaching purposes.
+Please contact the Departmental Secretary by phone at (416) 946-5456 or by e-mail to book these rooms. - This building houses other departments and access to the building is not restricted during the day.
 Please be security conscious and keep all doors locked.
-The Campus Police emergency phone number is (416) 978-2222.

-5. Any furniture that is moved during the course of an activity must be returned to its original position before leaving the classroom.
+The Campus Police emergency phone number is (416) 978-2222. - 6.
+Any furniture that is moved during the course of an activity must be returned to its original position before leaving the classroom.

-2.13 Photocopying, Fax and Phone
+2.13 Photocopying, Fax, and Phone

-- 1. Students have access to the computing, printing and scanning facilities in the Gerstein Science Information Centre on King's College Circle. - 2.
-The Student Lounge (Room 254) has a phone and the number is (416) 978-0011.
-Please note that the phone is for local calls only and voice mail is not available. - 3.
-Students may not use the departmental photocopy machine on the 10th floor.
-Photocopies may be made at photocopying services located nearby, such as The Printing House and Staples on University Avenue. - 4.
-Students do not have access to the departmental fax machine on the 10th floor.
+1. Students have access to the computing, printing, and scanning facilities in the Gerstein Sciences Information Centre on King's College Circle.

+2. The Student Lounge (Room 254) has a phone and the number is (416) 978-0011.
+Please note that the phone is for local calls only and voice mail is not available.

+3. Students may not use the departmental photocopy machine on the 10th floor.
+Photocopies may be made at photocopying services located nearby, such as The Printing House and Staples on University Avenue.

+4. Students do not have access to the departmental fax machine on the 10th floor.